duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 ~~~

-Usually we do not test migration files since we use them later and write test
+Usually we do not test migration since we use them later and write test
 for that usage.

 ### Refactoring